iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 - Split tiers into individual services
 - Monitor your system and use automation tools

-### System Design
-Before we can design a system, we need to be able to understand the key characteristics of a distributed, robust system.
-These characteristics include Scalability, Reliability, Availability, Efficiency, and Manageability.
-We've already seen what scalability means (vertical vs horizontal), reliability (where even with system failures, the service remains functional with no impact on services) and availability (system is up - not necessarily reliable though).

 ### Generating Unique IDs in a distributed Env
 Check Twitter blog [here](https://blog.twitter.com/engineering/en_us/a/2010/announcing-snowflake.html)

-### Reliable vs Available
-If a system is reliable, it is available.
-However, if it is available, it is not necessarily reliable.
-In other words, high reliability contributes to high availability, but it is possible to achieve a high availability even with an unreliable product by minimizing repair time and ensuring that spares are always available when they are needed.

 ### Back of the envelope Estimation
 Below is a table explaining the data volume unit